gaia-j/EFifakeCPU/README.md

 #### Changing network driver

-If you want to change or disable the network driver, download the right kext to your controller, put inside "kexts" folder and edit "config.plist":
+If you want to change or disable the network driver, download the right kext to your controller, put inside "kexts" folder and edit "config.plist":<br>
-    If you have an mac, hackintosh or virtual machine, you can edit it using Open Core Configurator (OCC):
+    <p>     If you have an mac, hackintosh or virtual machine, you can edit it using Open Core Configurator (OCC):</p>
-        Open config.plist on OCC then go to Kernel tab, disable "RealtekRTL8111.kext" and inject your network controller's kext:
+        <p>         Open config.plist on OCC then go to Kernel tab, disable "RealtekRTL8111.kext" and inject your network controller's kext:</p>
         <p align="center">
         <img src="./readme/realtek-core.png" height="400" />
         </p>
-    If you're using windows or linux:
+     <p>     If you're using windows or linux:</p><br>
-        Open "config.plist" with any text editor, search and remove the selected lines to disable.
-If you're changing your network driver, just replace "RealtekRTL8111" from green highlighted lines with your kext's name
+        <p>         Open "config.plist" with any text editor, search and remove the selected lines to disable.
+If you're changing your network driver, just replace "RealtekRTL8111" from green highlighted lines with your kext's name</p>
         <p align="center">
         <img src="./readme/realtek-code.png" height="400" />
         </p>